 But even in destinations where we don’t offer a specific surfing course, you will be able to hit the waves.
 We offer language courses in some of the world’s top surf destinations.

 Sounds good?
-Check out 10 of our top destinations for a language course with surfing on the side!
+Check out 10 of our top surf destinations, the perfect match for your language courses!

 Once a month during the surf season, our partner school ELC in Sydney organises a surf camp weekend for students with Rip Curl Surf Camp Australia to one of the best learn to surf beaches in Australia, Seven Mile Beach, 2 hours south of Sydney.
 Rose from ELC says surfing is “a great way to experience the Australian culture… Australians are known for their easygoing and laidback attitudes and it is definitely evident in the Aussie surf/beach culture.”